 Despite how inexpensive and sunny it is, Athens isn’t yet a big digital nomad hub.
 After a month here, I can see a few reasons why.

-It’s fine if you have a job based outside of Greece, but the country itself is still hurting financially.
-The internet speeds leave a lot to be desired, the trains and buses have regular strikes and outages (I made some new friends the other night waiting an hour for buses that never came thanks to a spontaneous protest), and there’s a constant line at every ATM in my neighborhood.
+Life also isn’t as convenient here as in other European cities.
+The internet speeds leave a lot to be desired, the trains and buses have regular strikes and outages (I made some new friends recently waiting an hour for buses that never came thanks to a spontaneous protest), and there’s a constant line at every ATM in my neighborhood.

 Staying out of the busy tourist center has allowed me to meander into life here – the shouts and rhythms of the weekly farmer’s market around the corner where I get a week’s worth of produce for $5, the intensity of the old men playing backgammon in the tree-shaded square, the snoozing habits of the stray dog who lives behind the 24 hour kiosk (a Greek fixture where I can get anything from energy drinks to bananas to condoms, which tells you they know how to live here).